naturalprogrammer/spring-lemon/README.md

 # Spring Lemon

+> Take our in-depth consulting/training on Spring and minimize your development cost.
+[Contact us](https://www.naturalprogrammer.com/) for details.

 When developing **real-world** Spring REST services for JavaScript web applications, mobile clients or any consumer, you face many challenges, such as

 1. How to make the API truly _stateless_, using token authentication, session sliding etc.